 The Karen Snyder Sullivan Memorial Travel Award was established in 1986 by Karen's husband, Craig, to provide an opportunity for young women like Karen to begin their own voyage of discovery.

 The world has much to teach us about other cultures and ourselves.
-Each year, this award offers a Mount Holyoke College student the opportunity to increase her awareness and understanding of the international community through travel.
+Each year, this award offers a Mount Holyoke College student the opportunity to increase their awareness and understanding of the international community through travel.

 The award carries a stipend of up to $7,000; the exact amount is determined by the student's budget proposal.
-The student selected will be one with a keen interest in exploring the world outside the structured classroom environment and one who relates the travel experience to her personal, professional, and academic goals.
+The student selected will be one with a keen interest in exploring the world outside the structured classroom environment and one who relates the travel experience to their personal, professional, and academic goals.

 The winner is not chosen by academic achievement , but by a sincere desire to explore a new culture while traveling independently.